NATIONAL ACCREDITATION PROGRAM

 You must have an Employer ID Number (EIN).

-The National Provider Identifier (NPI) is necessary for Medicare/Medicaid transports.
+The National Provider Identifier (NPI) is necessary for Medicare/Medicaid transports and is required for NEMTAC accreditation.

 You should offer services that NEMTAC accredits such as: non-emergency medical transportation services, paratransit providers, wheelchair and stretcher van services.
 If your organization provides services under an emerging model of medical transportation or health care that doesn’t exactly match those listed above, give us a call or send us an email to learn more about how we may be able to help.